 Since the beginning of the BPCI program in 2012, Singletrack Analytics has teamed up with DataGen, a HANYS Solutions Company of the Healthcare Association of New York State, to provide applicants and participants with advanced analytical tools to assess their opportunities and performance in this program.
-Our CJR 360 and BPCI 360 analytics toolsets transform the CMS bundled payment data into a series of user-friendly dashboards that allow you to compare your performance to the expected target reconciliation rates.
+Our BPCI Advanced and CJR analytics toolsets transform the CMS bundled payment data into a series of user-friendly dashboards that allow you to compare your performance to the expected target reconciliation rates.

 Our clients benefit from a team with decades of healthcare financial experience, in-depth knowledge of payment systems and state-of-the-art analytical models to guide their decisions in this volatile area.
 Our approach provides a cost-effective process for guiding CJR and BPCI applicants through the participation period, and providing them with the information and tools necessary to evaluate their initiatives and project their financial results.